Unclaimed boa constrictor skin.

 Then there are what UBC calls "found treasures," individual oddities that make shopping at UBC unique -- such as a bearskin preserved in salt, or 50 vacuum-sealed frogs, or a camera from the Space Shuttle (which UBC returned to NASA).
 "Some people will pack anything that fits in a bag," said Brenda.

-Some of the stranger items are set aside as permanent displays within the store, a Lost Luggage Hall of Fame.
-We spotted an ancient-looking Russian painting of John the Baptist's severed head; a ten-foot-long Tibetan musical horn; a matched pair of McDonald's golden arches; and an Eskimo face carved into the spine-marrow of a vertebra from a humpback whale.
+Some of the stranger items are set aside as permanent displays in the Lost Luggage Hall of Fame, which opened in April 2023 within the store.
+We spotted an ancient-looking Russian painting of John the Baptist's severed head; a ten-foot-long Tibetan musical horn; a matched pair of McDonald's golden arches; an Inuit face carved into the spine-marrow of a vertebra from a humpback whale; a basketball signed by Michael Jordan; several sets of medieval armor; and three shrunken heads.
 UBC's unofficial mascot, the four-foot-tall Hoggle, is another found treasure.
-It's a Jim Henson puppet-goblin from the cult film Labyrinth that somehow became unclaimed baggage and wound up at UBC in 1997.
+It's a Jim Henson puppet-goblin from the 1986 cult film Labyrinth that somehow became unclaimed baggage and wound up at UBC in 1997.

 Unclaimed head of John the Baptist.